ankitrookie/web3-notes/README.md

 # Batch Request (this is universal topic not only in web3)
 A batch request is a  mechianism in which multiple HTTP requests are combined into a single rquest.
 But we have to make sure that APi supports batch processing.

+## private keys are used of transaction and signing messages.